 Whether you’re able to pay your vet directly through pet insurance or indirectly by recovering the cost will depend on both your insurer and how your vet operates.
 Some vets will work with insurance partners in order to claim the cost of your vet bills, while others will need to be paid by you and will provide the appropriate paperwork to submit to your insurer so you’re reimbursed.

-Many insurers may offer the service to pay your vet directly, but this is subject to availability and it’s up to your vets whether they will accept a direct payment from your insurer, they might prefer for you to pay the bill and then recover the cost of the bill from the insurer yourself.
+There are some pet insurance providers who will pay vets directly, but this is subject to availability and it’s up to your vets whether they will accept a direct payment from your insurer, they might prefer for you to pay the bill and then recover the cost of the bill from the insurer yourself.

-Asda Pet Insurance, underwritten by Fairmead Insurance, will pay your vet direct (subject to your vet's agreement) so all you’ll need to do is pay the excess on your policy to your vet and we'll handle the rest.
+Asda Pet Insurance, underwritten by West Bay Insurance Plc, will pay your vet direct (subject to your vet's agreement) so all you’ll need to do is pay the excess on your policy to your vet and we'll handle the rest.